Puerto Rico Disaster Recovery Trip

 Here are the details:

-- The cost is $600 per person and includes round trip airfare from NASHVILLE to San Juan, ground transportation in Puerto Rico, three meals a day, lodging while in Puerto Rico, and a T-shirt!
+The cost is being determined and includes round trip airfare from NASHVILLE to San Juan, ground transportation in Puerto Rico, three meals a day, lodging while in Puerto Rico, and a T-shirt!

 Full payment is required by September 1.
 Registration requires a $100.00 deposit payable via credit card.